aemogie/temedy.java/Expressions.md

-**EXPRESSIONS**\
+# EXPRESSIONS
 Expressions are a part of statements, which are a part of blocks.
 An expression is made up of values/operators and returns a single value.
-Some of the most simpliest expressions include boolean expressions, number expressions, or, string expressions.
+Some of the simplest expressions include boolean expressions, number expressions, or, string expressions.

 As an example, we can take a boolean expression
 ```java